 Laser-based systems have significant advantages over these traditional methods, including ease of use in which an operator simply points and clicks a high-energy laser beam at the surface.
-The substrate is not affected by the laser, and the systems do not create any mess or byproducts.
+The substrate is not affected by the laser, and the systems do not create any mess or by-products.
 The approach is eco-friendly, energy-efficient, and completes the job in half the time of traditional methods when preparation and cleanup are considered.

-"In our experience, laser cleaning is as fast at removing rust or old coatings as other methods, but without the same amount of cleanup," said Galiardi.
+"In our experience, laser cleaning is as fast at removing rust or old coatings as other methods, but without the same amount of cleanup," says Galiardi.
 "When we treat a surface with lasers, any fumes or dislodged particulate is extracted into a HEPA filter and the job is done.
 There is no media [sand, dry ice, chemicals] to replenish or clean up."

-Galiardi Laser Clean uses laser systems made by Orlando, Florida-based Laser Photonics, a leading provider of patented industrial grade CleanTech® laser systems for cleaning and surface conditioning.
+Galiardi Laser Clean uses laser systems made by Orlando, Florida-based Laser Photonics, a leading provider of patented industrial grade CleanTech laser systems for cleaning and surface conditioning.
 The American-made systems function either as mobile standalone units or can be integrated into production lines.

-The laser systems are available in portable and stationary models ranging from 50 to 3,000-watts (a 4,000-watt version is in development) with chamber sizes from 3' x 3' in size to 6' x 12'.
+The laser systems are available in portable and stationary models ranging from 50 to 3,000W (a 4,000W version is in development) with chamber sizes from 3' \times 3' (900 \times 900mm) to 6' \times 12' (I.8m \times 3.6m).
 The systems can also be installed in manufacturing lines in cabinets or operated by a robotic arm.